SigNoz/opentelemetry-python-example/lesson-3-2/README.md

 In this tutorial, we have seen the steps to configure the agent with some code changes.

-In the next lesson, we will learn how to instrument our application and create spans manually.
+In the [next lesson](https://github.com/SigNoz/opentelemetry-python-example/tree/main/lesson-4), we will learn how to create spans manually.

 ---